-I'll be giving a public talk entitled BLOOD IN THE STREETS: FILM CYCLES, SERIAL KILLERS AND THE GIALLO to the Miskatonic Institute of Horror Studies in London on May 14th 2020.
+I'll be giving a public talk entitled BLOOD IN THE STREETS: FILM CYCLES, SERIAL KILLERS AND THE GIALLO to the Miskatonic Institute of Horror Studies on December 19th 2020.
 Here are the details:

 The vast collection of rapidly-produced murder mystery films that emerged in 1970s Italy has become known in exploitation cinema histories as the giallo.
 This all-encompassing categorisation has however subsumed several smaller, loosely-connected film cycles, each of which was embedded in its immediate cultural, economic and political contexts in different ways.
 This talk will investigate how a collection of these cycles capitalised on preoccupations with the recent past in 1970s Italy, and an attendant sense of disquiet towards modernity and the pace of socio-cultural change.
 This will in turn reveal various strategies that were being deployed to exploit the local film market, in a perpetual attempt to capitalise on topicality and the perceived tastes of the popular audience.